Aris-k12/database/Readme.md

 this is my database
-my name is Qiao DengFeng
+my name is Qiao DengFeng  Yi He    MingYi Wang